 The reading book will be sent home each night, we ask that you read it at home at least 4 times across the week (this could be part of the book or the whole book).
+It is important that your child has the opportunity to REREAD the book a few times.
 Remember that we don't want this to replace all reading, trips to the library, books off of the shelf and favourite rereads are all incredibly important when building reading skills.
 Children love to hear their loved ones reading to them!
 Reading with your child is so important to prepare them to succeed as a reader.

 We ask that you bring the book to school each day.
 Books will be changed on a Monday ready for the week.

 Why do we ask you to reread the books with your child?

 We want the children to become confident and fluent readers.
 By reading the book more than once, children have the opportunity to build on different skills with each read.
 Often with the first read, children are decoding, reading tricky words and taking in the main events of the story.
 We also want the children to develop other reading skills...